Write queries

 The navigator window to the left of the editor provides a set of tools to help you build your query.
 You can see:

-To use any saved query or template as a starting point for your own custom report, either click its overflow menu () and choose Make a copy or load it into the editor and click Make a copy.
-This allows you to modify the content in the editor and save your changes as a new query.
+To use a saved query as a starting point for your own custom report, either click its overflow menu () and choose Make a copy or load it into the editor and click Make a copy.
+This lets you modify the content in the editor and save your changes as a new query.

 When you open the query editor, you can: